-- Engage various partners in the health care sector in responding to and preventing domestic violence.
+- Engage various partners in the health care sector in responding to and preventing intimate partner violence (IPV).

-- Engage with community partners in facilitating the health care sector involvement in domestic violence prevention and response.
+- Engage with community partners in facilitating the health care sector involvement in identification, response and prevention of intimate partner violence.

 Goals and Objectives:

-- Increase awareness of domestic violence in the health care sector.
+- Increase awareness of intimate partner violence in the health care sector.

-- Increase capacity in health care sector for appropriate screening, response and referral.
+- Increase capacity in health care sector for appropriate screening, response and prevention.

 - Facilitate educational events with health care sector and community partners.